Dental health in dogs: Tips for healthy teeth and fresh breath

 Why dental care is essential for dogs

-Dental health is an important issue for a dog's well-being.
-Healthy teeth not only enable problem-free eating but also protect against disease.
-Bacteria that accumulate in the mouth due to tartar and inflammation quickly enter the bloodstream and can thus burden the organs.
+Dental health is crucial for a dog's well-being.
+Healthy teeth not only allow for easy eating but also protect against disease.
+Bacteria that accumulate in the mouth due to tartar and inflammation can quickly enter the bloodstream and thus put a strain on the organs.
 While many owners initially only notice unpleasant bad breath, serious problems often develop in the background.
-Therefore, the earlier and more consistently dental care for your dog begins, the better the chances of avoiding toothache and expensive veterinary visits.
+Therefore, the earlier and more consistently dental care begins for your dog, the better you can prevent toothaches and expensive veterinary visits.

 Signs of dental problems in your furry friend:

-Often, dental problems in dogs go undetected for a long time because dogs do not show pain directly.
+Dental problems in dogs often go undetected for a long time because dogs do not show pain directly.

 Typical signs include: